leopic/makeAppIcon/README.md

 makeappicon --base-icon pathToBaseIcon.png
 ```

-That take upload your base icon file and generate all the images that you need into the *AppIcon.appiconset*
+That takes the icon file and generates all the images that you need into the `AppIcon.appiconset`
 directory.
-Open XCode, open your *Images.xcassets* pane and delete the default AppIcon entry, now drag and
+Open XCode, open your `Images.xcassets` pane and delete the default AppIcon entry, now drag and
-drop the entire *AppIcon.appiconset* directory into that pane and you should be good to go!
+drop the entire `AppIcon.appiconset` directory into that pane and you should be good to go!
 Build your app
 and you should see your new icon all over the place.

+## Troubleshooting

-## gm/convert binaries can't be found
+### gm/convert binaries can't be found

 If you get a message saying "this most likely means the gm/convert binaries can't be found", refer to Requirements.

 ## Credits:

 - [makeappicon.com](http://makeappicon.com) for the idea
 - Toaster ASCII Art from [retrokunkie](http://www.retrojunkie.com/asciiart/food/toasters.htm)

 ## Todo:

-- Tests
+- [x] Functional tests
+- [ ] Unit tests

-## Other
+## Disclaimer

 This module is in no way, shape or form associated with OURSKY.

 ## License